 In the scenario above, you kept the situation positive, but let your colleague know that your time is valuable and that you they can either replace the time that you are missing, or wait until it is more convenient for you.

 Try this simple strategy of saying ‘yes’ to help foster a positive and trauma-sensitive learning environment and please let us know how it went!
-For more strategies and resources on how to create lasting change in your school and/or classroom, please check out our international bestseller, HACKING SCHOOL DISCIPLINE: 9 Ways to Create a Culture of Empathy & Responsibility Using Restorative Justice.
+Join mailing list to receive updates, publications, and exclusives.